microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
 The class also initializes a local map of `IMousePosition` values for all of the connected clients.
-Each userID can have multiple clientIDs (e.g. same user on seperate devices), which explains the nested `Map`.
+Each userID can have multiple clientIDs (e.g. same user on separate devices), which explains the nested `Map`.
 This local map is what populates the view and what will be updated on `mouseSignalType` signals:

 ```typescript
 export interface IMouseTrackerEvents extends IEvent {